Understanding and Developing an Effective Clinical Supervision Relationship

 Payment Options are listed at checkout

-Kristin Ryan Easley, M.S., L.P.C., NCC, brings over 25 years of experience as a clinician, supervisor, educator, and trainer to this practical, insight-driven training.
+Kristin Ryan, M.S., is a counselor, educator, and consultant with nearly 30 years of experience in counseling and ministry.
+She formerly owned and operated Grow Deep Counseling in Georgia (closed December 2021), where she served as a counselor, clinical supervisor, educator, and workshop trainer in partnership with churches, agencies, and organizations.
 Her extensive background in clinical supervision, counselor education, and multidisciplinary mental health practice makes her uniquely qualified to guide clinicians through the nuanced dynamics of supervisory relationships.

 With a warm, insightful, and highly pragmatic approach, Kristin teaches clinicians how to engage supervision as a distinct and intentional practice.
 She shares how to use your own self-awareness, communication, and presence to foster growth while navigating power, conflict, and complexity.